religiosa1/react-solid-flow/README.md

   children?: ReactNode | ((item: T) => ReactNode);
 }): ReactElement | null;
 ```
-Switch-case alike, render one of mutually exclusive conditions (described in
+Switch-case alike, renders one of mutually exclusive conditions (described in
 'when' prop of Match component) of a switch.

 Match should be a direct descendant of Switch and only the first
 Match with truthy _when_ is rendered.
+Optional _fallback_ is shown, if no Match has a truthy _when_

 #### ErrorBoundary